-Description of Approach to products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors
+Discussion of products and/or product features that incentivize health, safety and/or environmentally responsible actions and/or behaviors

-As a responsible corporate citizen, AXIS believes it is important to incorporate incentives into its products that encourage smarter decisions regarding health, safety and environmental responsibility.
-Some of these incentives are discussed below.
+AXIS believes it is important to incorporate incentives into its products that encourage smarter decisions regarding health, safety and environmental responsibility.
+Examples of these incentives are below.